 Professional sellers with over 35 sales per month pay a monthly subscription of $39.99 with no per-item fee.
 Individuals don’t pay a monthly fee but do pay $0.99 on each item sold.

 Sellers pay a referral fee based on the category in which the product is listed.
 Referral fees range from 6% to 45% with most falling at 15%.
 Merchants selling media items pay a variable closing fee of $1.35.

-With its low fees and ease of use, eCrater is a simple site to sell on, especially new items.
-The downside is eCrater gets less than a third of the traffic Amazon gets so it can take a while to make a sale.
+With its low fees and ease of use, eCrater is a simple site to sell on, especially with new items.
+The downside is eCrater gets fewer than a third of the traffic Amazon gets so it can take a while to make a sale.

 It’s free to open a store and list items on eCrater.
 You can easily import eBay listings to eCrater, and it will submit listings to Google shopping.
-If you direct traffic to your store directly, then there’s no selling fee, and if someone comes to your listing from the main page then the sale fee is 2.9%.
+If you direct traffic to your store directly, then there’s no selling fee.
+If someone comes to your listing from the main page, the sale fee is 2.9%.

 6. E-commerce website